AndrewPaulLund/cs205project/README.md

 2. bam_mpileup
 3. pileup_seq

-These three functions are the focus of our OpenMP parallelization attempt outlined below.
+These three specific functions are the focus of our OpenMP parallelization attempt outlined below.

 #### Profiling BCFtools